Key terms for net-net investing.

 -

-Lacks a minimum conversion price, so conversions balloon share count when prices drop.
+Lacks a minimum conversion price, so conversions can balloon the share count when prices drop.

 -

-Signals liquidity strain or refinancing risk; demands wider margins of safety and faster thesis clocks.
+Signals liquidity strain or refinancing risk and usually demands a wider margin of safety.

 -

-A 20–30 stock basket, rebalanced periodically, reduces single-name risk in deep value microcaps.
+A diversified net-net basket reduces single-name risk in deep-value microcaps.

 -